-At first glance, it seemed strange, because I had been busy with many of the things that I consider critical to weekend bliss.
+At first glance, it seemed strange, because I had been busy with many of the things that I consider critical to enjoy the weekend.
 I had worked out both days (one bike ride, one yoga class).
 I had seen some close friends, spent time with my dogs, pushed the vacuum around, shopped at my favorite farmers’ market and cooked a few decent meals.
 It was the kind of weekend that usually makes me feel all the parts of my life are in balance.

-It took me a while, but I finally put my finger on it: While these were all activities I enjoyed, the weekend had contained a few too many of them.
+It took me a while to figure out what’s wrong with my leisure time, but I finally put my finger on it: While these were all free time activities I enjoyed, the weekend had contained a few too many of them.
 Because I had committed to meeting other people several different times, a time limit was attached to almost every event.
-Instead of being deliciously open-ended and leisurely, my weekend became a chore
+Instead of being deliciously open-ended and leisurely, my weekend became a chore.

 Without realizing, I had let too many of my weekend “want tos” turn into “have tos”: I had promised to meet one friend at yoga, so she was expecting me.
 I had arranged to meet another at the market, which meant I had to hustle past the fiddle player and the new flower stall to catch up with her.
 And Saturday night’s dinner, instead of landing on the table when I felt like it, needed to be dished up at a specific time, so my home-from-college son could make it to another engagement that evening.

 Believe me, I’m not complaining.
 I know how lucky I am to have a life with so many wonderful people in it, and so many levers I can pull to crank up my happiness whenever I want to.
 But it was an eye-opener to see how easy it is for me, without realizing it, to turn my lovely leisure time activities turn into chores, not blessings.